-Thin Political Margins.
+(7) Thin Political Margins.
 There are razor-thin margins in the House and Senate.
-In the House, the Republicans hold a 220-213 majority.
-An election will be held in May to replace a Democratic Representative who died, and the margin will then become 220-214 if a Democrat wins that election (as anticipated).
+In the House, the Republicans hold a 220-212 majority (following the recent death of Rep. Gerald Connolly (D-VA)).
+With that majority, Republicans can lose only three votes and still pass the legislation.
+An election will be held in Arizona on September 23, 2025, to replace a Democratic Representative who died, and the margin will then become 220-213 if a Democrat wins that election (as anticipated).
+At that time, Republicans can only lose two votes and still reach a majority vote.

-(The Texas governor has delayed calling a special election to replace another deceased Democratic Representative from Texas, and the time has likely passed to be able to use the next scheduled election on May 3; it is a solidly Democratic district and a Democratic successor is likely.
+(The Texas governor has delayed calling a special election to replace another deceased Democratic Representative from Texas, and did not choose to use the scheduled election on May 3; it is a solidly Democratic district and a Democratic successor is likely.
 Rep. Elise Stefanik (R-NY) will remain in the House rather than being appointed as ambassador to the United Nations to assure that her seat remains Republican.)
-If the margin is 220-214 or 220-215, any three Republican Representatives could prevent a bill from passing because there is no method for breaking a tie vote in the House.
+If the margin is 220-214 or 220-215, after other deceased Democratic Representatives are replaced (if they are replaced before the 2026 midterms), any three Republican Representatives could prevent a bill from passing because there is no method for breaking a tie vote in the House.